Lower Bounds on Performance of Metric Tree Indexing Schemes for Exact Similarity Search in High Dimensions: Abstract

 \section{Abstract}

-Within a mathematically rigorous model borrowed from statistical learning theory, we analyse the curse of dimensionality for similar\-i\-ty based information retrieval in the context of popular indexing schemes: metric trees.
+Within a mathematically rigorous model, we analyse the curse of dimensionality for deterministic exact similarity search in the context of popular indexing schemes: metric trees.
 The datasets $X$ are sampled randomly from a domain $\Omega$, equipped with a distance, $\rho$, and an underlying probability distribution, $\mu$.
 While performing an asymptotic analysis, we send the intrinsic dimension $d$ of $\Omega$ to infinity, and assume that the size of a dataset, $n$, grows superpolynomially yet subexponentially in $d$.
 Exact similarity search refers to finding the nearest neighbour in the dataset $X$ to a query point $\omega\in\Omega$, where the query points are subject to the same probability distribution $\mu$ as datapoints.
 Let $\mathscr F$ denote a class of all $1$-Lipschitz functions on $\Omega$ that can be used as decision functions in constructing a hierarchical metric tree indexing scheme.
-Suppose the VC dimension of all sets $\{\omega\colon f(\omega)\geq a\}$, $a\in\R$ is $d^{O(1)}$.
-(In view of a result of Goldberg and Jerrum, this is a reasonable complexity assumption.)
-We deduce superpolynomial in $d$ lower bounds on the expected average case performance of hierarchical metric-tree based indexing schemes for exact similarity search in $(\Omega,X)$.
+Suppose the VC dimension of the class of all sets $\{\omega\colon f(\omega)\geq a\}$, $a\in\R$ is $o(n^{1/4}/\log^2n)$.
+(In view of a 1995 result of Goldberg and Jerrum, even a stronger complexity assumption $d^{O(1)}$ is reasonable.)
+We deduce the $\Omega(n^{1/4})$ lower bound on the expected average case performance of hierarchical metric-tree based indexing schemes for exact similarity search in $(\Omega,X)$.
+In paricular, this bound is superpolynomial in $d$.